Calculating Speeds and Feeds for CNC Machining

 Feed = 2 x 0.1 x 24000 = 4800 mm per min

-Aluminium CuttingBased on this equation, as RPM increases, feed rate will also increase if all other settings remain the same.
-If the number of cutting edges changes, however the feed rate will either increase or decrease depending on the whether the number goes up or down.
+Based on this equation, as RPM increases, the feed rate will also increase if all other settings remain the same.
+If the number of cutting edges changes, however, the feed rate will either increase or decrease depending on whether the number goes up or down.
 The same applies to chip load if the recommended chip load is 0.1 mm/tooth the RPM, feed or number of cutting edges may go up or down to maintain the required chip load.
-Therefore if chip load remains the same, and feed rate increases, either the RPM and or number of cutting edges must increase to maintain the recommended chip load.
+Therefore if the chip load remains the same, and the feed rate increases, either the RPM and or number of cutting edges must increase to maintain the recommended chip load.

 When calculating the feed rate for any material the chip load is therefore one of the most important factors to be taken into account because the chip load determines the amount of material that each tooth will remove, plus the load that each tooth will have to take.
 Another factor that affects chip load is the diameter of the cutter.
 A larger cutter will be able to handle a larger chip load.